-For optimised fuel economy at part load, the fuel pumps incorporate Variable Injection Timing (VIT) (optional on S/L70MC-C and S/L60MC-C).
+For optimal combination of NOx and SFOC, the fuel pumps incorporate Variable Injection Timing (VIT).
 The VIT uses the governor fuel setting as the controlling parameter.

 The fuel oil pump is provided with a puncture valve, which prevents high pressure from building up during normal stopping and shut down.